phalcon/incubator/README.md

 We also welcome submissions of snippets from the community, to further extend the framework.

-The code in this repository is written in PHP.
+The code in this repository is written in PHP and uses the [php-psd](http://php-pds.com) standard.

 ## Installation